awsdocs/aws-lambda-developer-guide/doc_source/invocation-layers.md

 }
 ```

 To specify the layer versions to use, you must provide the full Amazon Resource Name \(ARN\) of each layer version\.
 When you add layers to a function that already has layers, you overwrite the previous list of layers\.
 Be sure to include all layers every time that you update the layer configuration\.
+The order in which you add the layers is the order in which Lambda later extracts the layer content into the execution environment\.

-Or, to remove all layers, specify an empty list\.
+To remove all layers, specify an empty list\.

 ```
 aws lambda update-function-configuration --function-name my-function --layers []